 The Commission must be designated as a co-sponsor of the event.
 The Commission must receive recognition of its contribution via advertisement, acknowledgement, display of its logo, or some other equal form of recognition the Commission deems fit.
 The event must provide an opportunity for Commission staff and/or Commissioners to participate in organizing, tabling, facilitation, and/or presentation, or other form of participation the Commission deems fit.

 The Organization seeking sponsorship funds for an event must submit an Application of Sponsorship thirty (30) working days prior to the Commission’s Public Board Meeting preceding said event.
+Commissioners may submit applications on behalf of an organization.

 The Organization seeking sponsorship funds may not utilize any funds provided by the Commission for alcohol, tobacco, or other federally-controlled substances.